 Between Grazalema and Zahara de la Sierra, you can walk through the gorge of the “Garganta Verde”, situated in the green “Sierra de Grazalema”.
 Griffon vultures circle above the mountains and rocky walls.
 Walking through the gorge is an unforgettable experience, with steep cliffs on either side that rise up to over 400m.
 The path gets progressively narrower and narrower, until you start having to walk in the river, criss-crossing crystal clear pools.

 Probably my favourite “pueblo blanco”!
 The inner town of Arcos is absolutely stunning!
 Narrow, white alleyways are perched on the immense cliffs over the Guadelete river.
 From the Plaza de Cabildo you get an amazing view over the surroundings!
 Getting lost in the little side streets, with arches spanning over some of the churches, listening to a flamenco show behind the closed doors of the theatre, admiring the numerous beautiful portals… plenty to do to keep you busy!
 Arcos is one of the more famous villages, so it can get crowded at times on the main square.
 Staying overnight will allow you to join its treasures in a more relaxed way.

 4.Vejer de la Frontera

 Gaucín easily wins the prize for the village with the best views!
-All around and even in the village you will find “miradors” (view points) from which you can admire the valley of the Genal river, the Mediterranean and in a distance Gibraltar and Morocco!
-The view even gets better when you climb up towards Castillo del Aguila!
+At a height of 626m above sea level, all around and even inside the village you will find “miradors” or view points.
+From these miradors you can admire the valley of the Genal river, the imposing Sierra del Hacho mountain, the Mediterranean and in a distance Gibraltar and Morocco!
+It’s not uncommon to spot eagles either.

 Have you visited the white villages of Andalucia?
-What are your favourites?
+Which ones are your favourites?